Erythritol: What You Need to Know about This Natural Sugar Substitute & the Better Choice Available

 A Better Natural Sweetener than Just Erythritol

-While erythritol has plenty of benefits, there is anfar better option available to you...Lakanto.
+While erythritol has plenty of benefits, there is a far better option available to you…Lakanto.

-When searching the world over for a natural sweetener that met all of the Body Ecology health criteria…it does not feed candida, does not cause tooth decay, does not raise blood sugar, tastes great and our BEDROK moms could make an occasional birthday cake for their children recovering from autism... we found LAKANTO.
+When searching the world over for a natural sweetener that met all of the Body Ecology health criteria, Lakanto stood out from the rest.
+Why?
+It does not feed candida, does not cause tooth decay, does not raise blood sugar, tastes great and it allows our BEDROK moms to make birthday cakes for their children.

 What really thrilled us was that it works really well in baked goods …Lakanto is bar none the best zero-calorie, natural sweetener we’ve found for baking.
 (We don’t recommend coffee on the Body Ecology Diet…but we’re told it is great in coffee too.)